-Peter understands the importance of working closely with diverse stakeholders to successfully deliver projects in both the public and private sectors.
+Peter understands the importance of working closely with diverse stakeholders to successfully deliver projects in both the public and the private sector.

 Peter has considerable knowledge across a number of Noetic’s client sectors and services providing leadership on key projects.
 A company founder, Peter typically works with the client’s senior leadership team to help them resolve complex organisational and operational issues.

-Peter has particular expertise in strategy development, enterprise risk, lessons learnt, and program development and implementation.
-His major projects include: the response to the Montara disaster, the Ranger uranium spill in Kakadu National Park, reports into youth justice in NSW and the ACT and lessons learnt activities after major disasters such as Tropical Cyclone Larry.
+Having spent four years in Noetic’s office in Washington D.C., Peter has expertise in strategy development, enterprise risk, lessons learnt, and program development and implementation.
+His major projects include: the response to the Montara oil spill disaster, the Ranger uranium spill in Kakadu National Park, review of risk and safety for the Australian Antarctic Division and lessons learnt activities after major disasters such as Tropical Cyclone Larry.
 Peter’s work has gained wide media attention and influenced developments in those respective fields.
-He has co-authored Noetic Notes on Leadership in Times of Crisis and Strategic Thinking.
+He co-authored Noetic Notes on Leadership in Times of Crisis and Strategic Thinking.
 Peter has lived and worked around the globe in the Asia-Pacific, India, the United States, and the Middle East.